ntaapp/custom_quirks_ha/README.md

 ## 3. About the Quirk

-If you have a TS0601 curtain motor by `_TZE200_cpbo62rn`, the provided quirk enables basic curtain controls.
-Just place the Python file in your custom quirks folder as shown above.
+If you have TS0601 curtain motor and ts1201 IR blaster by `_TZE200_cpbo62rn`, the provided quirk enables basic curtain controls.
+Just place the Python files in your custom quirks folder as shown above.
 If you have a TS0601 with ID like this: _TZE200_cpbo62rn curtian motor, the below quirk will give you very basic curtain controls without needing a remote control or Tuya hub.
 Just stick this into ts0601_curtain.py